meher12/programming-reactive-spring-webflux/README.md

     ```
 2. Unit test Spring Webflux Endpoint using `@WebFluxTest` Annotation
 3. Different Approaches to Unit Testing Flux, Mono and Streaming Server-Sent Events (SSE) Endpoint
+### 2. Reactive Programming in MongoDB for the MovieInfo Service
+1. Create The `MovieInfo class` and `MovieInfoRepository interface`
+2. Config `application.yml` file
+3. Set up the Integration Test using `@DataMongoTest` on `MovieInfoRepositoryIntegTest` class
+   - Write Integration Test for findAll(), findById(), Saving, Updating and Deleting MovieInfo Document